-Marsh Heritage Crafts Volunteer Award
+Marsh Heritage Crafts Community Activist of the Year Award

 This Award recognises some of the many people who do a tremendous amount of work on a voluntary basis for heritage crafts.
 Whether independently, or as part of a craft organisation, these volunteers put in huge amounts of time and effort, sometimes over many years to make a real difference to their craft.
 The award winner could have volunteered their time on anything from event organising to administration to running craft websites to initiating new projects in the heritage crafts sector.